A doorway into the Kincentric Leadership Programme

 Contributors & Facilitators

 Justine's core passion is working with others to awaken humanity to a deeper understanding of our kinship with all life.
-As CEO of St Ethelburga's Centre for over 18 years, she ran programmes on spiritual ecology, radical resilience and communion with the wild.
-She has a PhD in psychology, belongs to a Sufi tradition and is the author of "Generation Y, Spirituality & Social Change".
+Justine was previously CEO of St Ethelburga's Centre, where she worked for 18 years, innovating programmes on spiritual ecology, radical resilience and communion with the wild.
+She has a PhD in psychology and belongs to a Sufi tradition, leading meditation and dreamwork groups for over 20 years.
+She became a passionate student of animal and plant communication six years ago, after a house plant unexpectedly asked her a question.
+She is also the author of "Generation Y, Spirituality & Social Change".

-We will be in close quarters in a simple retreat center facility that cannot accommodate many kinds of special requests.
+Please bear in mind that we will be in close quarters in a simple, guest accommodation facility that cannot accommodate special, individual requests.

 How to apply